-Do you know how much science has contributed to the world of HIV and AIDS over the last decade?
+Science has contributed greatly to HIV and AIDS prevention and treatment over the last decade.

 Science has made great progress in the fight against HIV and AIDS over the last 10 years.
-There have been great achievements in “functional” cures, better drugs, fewer side effects, preventive efforts and longer lives.
+There have been great achievements in “functional” cures, with better preventative efforts and more effective drugs that cause fewer side effects and lead to longer lives.

-Here are 6 important findings that have changed the face of HIV and AIDS:
+Here are six important developments that have changed the face of HIV and AIDS:

-PrEP — which stands for Pre-exposure prophylaxis — can help those who are likely to get HIV, such as sex workers or those in a relationship with an HIV-positive partner.
-These daily pills can help prevent infection.
-Although this drug is not 100 percent foolproof, recent studies have demonstrated that it is indeed very effective if taken regularly.
+PrEP — which stands for pre-exposure prophylaxis — can help those who are at a greater risk of contracting HIV, such as sex workers or those in a relationship with an HIV-positive partner.
+Although not 100 percent effective, recent studies have demonstrated that these daily pills can help prevent infection if taken regularly.

 Thanks to the new drugs produced to keep the virus at bay, many HIV-positive individuals have an undetectable viral load in their blood streams.
 This low viral load can reduce the spread of HIV among heterosexual, gay and bisexual couples.
 Over the past several years, various studies have confirmed this trend, which has inspired new strategies that can help reduce the risk of transmission.

-As people continue to live healthy and longer lives with HIV, the demographics of the HIV-positive population is also shifting..
-According to the CDC, in 2014, an estimated 1.2 million people were living with HIV in the U.S. An estimated 44,073 people were diagnosed with HIV infection in the U.S. in 2014.
+As people continue to live healthy and longer lives with HIV, the demographics of the HIV-positive population is also shifting.
+According to the CDC, in 2014, an estimated 1.2 million people were living with HIV in the United States.
+An estimated 44,073 people were diagnosed with HIV infection in the United States in 2014.
 The number of new HIV diagnoses fell 19 percent from 2005 to 2014.
-Despite some progress, HIV infection has increased among a few groups: African American gay and bisexual men accounted for the largest number of estimated HIV diagnoses (11,201), followed by white gay and bisexual men (9,008).
+Despite some progress, HIV infection has increased among a few groups, such as African-American gay and bisexual men, who accounted for the largest number of estimated HIV diagnoses (11,201).

 By Ramin Zahed